 Saturday 5.00-6.00 | The ‘Ian’ Marquee | Session facilitator: Meredith Jaffé | Book Now

 What would have been eaten in the Settlers Arms Inn when it was opened in 1836?
-Jacqui Newling, Gastronomer at the Sydney Living Museums, has recreated an authentic 1836 menu cooked in the Inn kitchens by chef Tilly Burns-Woods.
+Jacqui Newling, Gastronomer at the Sydney Living Museums, has created a 1836-style menu evoking the food which might have been served when the pub was new, and it will be cooked in the Inn kitchens by chef Tilly Burns-Woods.
 Jacqui will speak before dinner and during the evening.

 Saturday 6.30-9.00 | Settlers Arms Inn | Introduced by Jacqui Newling | Book Now

 Screening of Mad Max Fury Road with an introduction by director George Miller, a picnic dinner from Simmone Logue followed by a Q&A session with George.
 Never will this film have been shown in such unusual surroundings.